-The school will admit children under the Fair Access Protocol before those on continuing interest, and over the Published Admission Number (PAN) if required.
+The school will admit children under the Fair Access Protocol before those on continuing interest, and over the Published Admission Number (PAN) if required (in the case of Reception admissions).
+Parents of children entitled to be considered under the Fair Access Protocol may also make an in year application to the school.